lgangkai/userinfo-system/README.md

 # Userinfo System
 This is a simple Go (Golang) backend system example that users can register accounts, login, check and update their profiles.
 This project contains these points that you can simply refer to:

-#### gin, microservice (protobuf, grpc, go-micro, etcd), JWT, dependency injection (wire), project structure, docker, Mysql read/write split and master/slave replication, redis cache, nginx reverse proxy and load balancer.
+#### gin, microservice (protobuf, grpc, go-micro, etcd), JWT, dependency injection (wire), project structure, docker, Mysql read/write split and master/slave replication, redis cache, nginx reverse proxy and load balancer, benchmark test (wrk, lua).

 For more information about the project design, please refer to [the system design doc](User Infomation System Design.pdf).